Regional Jet Optimization Tutorial

 Running a Sweep of the Inputs

-Now try running a 2D sweep of the problem to observe the shape of the design space: re-comment “output = problem.objective” then uncomment the following.
+Now try running a 2D sweep of the problem to observe the shape of the design space: comment

 The labeled lines depict the fuel margin (i.e. fraction of the aircraft remaining weight that can be loaded with fuel).
 Positive values indicate a feasible design.
 Fuel burn is shown in the colored contours.
-Note that, a smoother plot may be had by changing the number of points in the sweep function, but this will take more time.
-A carpet plot run using 20 points can be seen below.
+Note that a smoother plot may be created by changing the number of points in the sweep function, but this will take more time.
+A carpet plot run using 400 points on can be seen below.
 A local minimum is now visible.